rfabbri/vxd/README.txt

 The idea came up because most research and industry labs having internal code that use VXL do not have an intermediate, common and more laidback open source step prior to pushing code to lean VXL.

-So VXD is to be a common repository that can be seen as closely coordinated with VXL and that can keep up (at least partially) with VXL changes and be built on official dashboards.
+VXD is to be a common repository that can be seen as closely coordinated with VXL and that can keep up (at least partially) with VXL changes and be built on official dashboards.

 VXD is stratified into core/basic, larger development libraries, contrib folder with multiple people and/or entities, and so on.
 The VXD team maintains at